hasibzunair/learn-docker/examples/classification_model_serving/README.md

 ### Usage

-To launch the API server, run:
+To launch the FastAPI application, run:
 ```python
 python server.py
 ```

-A `fastapi` app will run on your local machine.
+A FastAPI application will run on your local machine.
 See Swagger UI at `http://127.0.0.1:8000/docs` for more info.
-To interact with it, open a new terminal and just send a curl request like this (make sure you are in the project folder):
+To interact with it, open a new terminal and just send a curl request like this:
 ```bash
 $ curl -X POST -F image=@test1.jpeg "http://127.0.0.1:8000/api/predict"
 ```